Logo

 6. Cut IT-related costs.
 The ability to choose suitable vendors both in terms of service quality and price helps you build the best possible infrastructure within your budget.
 You can also significantly reduce the cloud costs for your organization by using more affordable services from different cloud vendors.

 Despite all the multi-cloud computing benefits, adopting this model may result in more losses than gains for some organizations.
-To avoid them, you need to know about important aspects of this model and prepare your organization for them.
+To avoid them, you need to know about important aspects of the model and prepare your organization for them.
 Let’s take a look at key aspects to keep in mind.

 What to consider before multi-cloud adoption

-5 challenges of adopting a multi-cloud computing model
+Challenges of adopting a multi-cloud computing model

 1. Management complexity.
 The more cloud vendors you work with, the more resources your IT team has to manage.
 Most vendors have their own technologies, interfaces, services, and languages.
 There’s little to no standardization across cloud-based services, so each service you use will likely require a unique management approach.
 If left unmanaged, your multiple clouds can cause cloud sprawl and the growth of shadow IT.